Blog post

 Roadmap for rolling out microservices: 6 key factors for CSPs

-As we mentioned, a lack of relevant experience can hinder OSS/BSS digitization in large communication service providers.
-Below is a roadmap that can help you evaluate the feasibility of such a transition for your company and take measures.
+A lack of relevant experience can hinder OSS/BSS digitization in large communications service providers.
+Below is a roadmap that can help you evaluate the feasibility of such a transition for your company and take measures to roll out microservices.

 • Determine the most valuable processes that can be automated.
 Cloud platforms aren’t magic wands.
 They ease the scaling of business processes that drive value, but moving useless operations to the cloud will bear little fruit.

-• Determine the most loaded systems and processes in your IT infrastructure to complement them with cloud-native components.
-The transition to digital OSS/BSS transformation will not happen overnight, so legacy and cloud-native systems will have to work in parallel for some time.
+• Find your IT infrastructure’s most loaded systems and processes and complement them with cloud-native components.
+Digital OSS/BSS transformation will not happen overnight, so legacy and cloud-native systems will have to work in parallel for some time.
 Ensuring interoperability is vital for keeping systems active during the transition.

 • Use standardized tools and components.
-Working with vendors that build their systems with proprietary technology guarantees vendor lock-in and the complexity of further adjustments.
+Working with vendors that build their systems with proprietary technology guarantees vendor lock-in and complex further adjustments.
 Leverage industry-standard open-source DevOps tools to ensure the simplicity of integrating and further altering your systems.

 • Ensure scalability by design.
 Adding more capacity doesn’t mean scaling.
 Doubling or halving the number of active services should happen quickly, predictably, and without any performance bottlenecks.
 The system architecture should ensure this.

 • Plan for integration beforehand.
 You may need to integrate some components at any time.
-Thus, all your OSS transformation solutions and virtual components must support RESTful APIs to integrate seamlessly with each other and third-party modules when the time comes.
+Thus, all your OSS transformation solutions and virtual components must support RESTful APIs to integrate seamlessly with each other and with third-party modules.

-While these six factors are essential, the team that performs the cloud transformation is the critical element.
-Microservices is quite a niche inside the broader cloud infrastructure orchestration domain, so both the IT industry and telecom providers face a lack of relevant expertise in-house.
-This is why delegating such projects to reputable vendors with relevant expertise is preferable when it comes to cloud migration.
+While these six factors are essential, the cloud transformation team is critical.
+Microservices are a niche inside the broader cloud infrastructure orchestration domain.
+Even IT companies and telecom providers sometimes lack relevant in-house expertise.
+This is why delegating cloud migration projects to reputable vendors with relevant experience is the best choice.

 Find out how Intellias delivers cloud development services that enable digital transformation